microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Get-MgGroupMemberByRef.md

 # Get-MgGroupMemberByRef

 ## SYNOPSIS
-Members of this group, who can be users, devices, other groups, or service principals.
+UMembers of this group, who can be users, devices, other groups, or service principals.
 Supports the List members, Add member, and Remove member operations.
 Nullable.
 Supports $expand including nested $select.